Siddardha824/ECommerce/README.md

 This is a full-stack **E-Commerce web application** developed as part of the **Acmegrade Mar'23 Batch** project submission.
 It enables two types of users — **Vendors** and **Customers** — to interact with the system for product management, shopping, and order processing.

+Currently refactoring to include REST API to update the technology of Frontend to React.js and Backend to Node.js in Develop branch
 ---

 ## ✨ Features